 Joe Chernov currently holds the title VP of Marketing at InsightSquared, where he leads his team in successful account-based and content marketing strategies.
 Like many of our other influencers, Joe is a content marketing wiz; he was even named as CMI’s 2012 Content Marketer of the Year and one of the most creative people in advertising by AdWeek.

-Joe is deffintely one of the more personable influencers on our list.
+Joe is definitely one of the more personable influencers on our list.
 Sure, he shares a hefty dose of valuable content through his social media profiles, but he doesn’t just focus on marketing tips.
-His twitter feed is known to boast the occasional political opinion, humorous anecdote or even some sports insight.
+His twitter feed is known to boast the occasional political opinion, humorous anecdote, or even some sports insights.

 Tweet us and let us know if you agree with our list of B2B marketing influencers.
 And also, let us know which other top marketing influencers on Twitter we should follow!